s7/scale7-pelops/README.markdown

 			</repository>
 		</repositories>

 2a.
-If you're using Cassandra 0.7.0-beta1 then add the following dep to your project:
+If you're using Cassandra 0.7.0-beta2 then add the following dep to your project:

 		<dependency>
 			<groupId>org.scale7</groupId>
 			<artifactId>scale7-pelops</artifactId>
-			<version>0.903-0.7.0-SNAPSHOT</version>
+			<version>0.907-0.7.0-SNAPSHOT</version>
 		</dependency>

 2b.
-If Cassandra 0.7.0-beta1 isn't bleeding edge enough for you then add the following dep to your project and use the latest build available from [Hudson](https://hudson.apache.org/hudson/job/Cassandra/lastSuccessfulBuild/artifact/cassandra/build/) (apache-cassandra-2010-09-22_13-09-02-bin.tar.gz):
+If Cassandra 0.7.0-beta2 isn't bleeding edge enough for you then add the following dep to your project and use the latest build available from [Hudson](https://hudson.apache.org/hudson/job/Cassandra/lastSuccessfulBuild/artifact/cassandra/build/) (head currently on beta2):

 		<dependency>
 			<groupId>org.scale7</groupId>
 			<artifactId>scale7-pelops</artifactId>
-			<version>0.906-0.7.0-SNAPSHOT</version>
+			<version>0.907-0.7.0-SNAPSHOT</version>
 		</dependency>

 Note: this version is the only one getting Pelops fixes and updates.